aissam-out/chat-with-sockets/README.md

 Now that you have the DB up and running, you can connect to postgres using command line, or something like DBeaver, then create a "chatDB" database.

 Finally, you'll have to tell the code about the URI of this postgres instance.
-You can do it using an .env file  where you can put `export POSTGRES_URI="postgresql://postgres:postgres@localhost:2022/chatDB"` (don't forget to `source .env` before starting the app)
+You can do it using an .env file  where you can put `export POSTGRES_URI="postgresql://postgres:postgres@localhost:2022/chatDB"` (don't forget to load the environment variables `source .env` before starting the app)

 Run `python app.py`